MarauderKnight3/Mystagogue/README.md

 spawnrate (Edit the spawnrate and max NPCs multiplier, from 0 up to 1000.
 Really starts to return diminishing returns around level 40.)

 npc (Spawn an NPC of a type, or of a name, at the cursor.
+Second parameter determines how many should spawn at once.
 Should work on multiplayer.)

 searchnpc (Returns ID of all NPCs with a name containing the concatenated arguments.)